Acoustic Guitar through Boss GT-8

 Toggle GS

 In a live performance situation you could use the output signal of your piezo pickup to connect to the PA system.
 Not everyone is fond of the “piezo quack”.
 The GT-8 Guitar Simulator converts the piezo signal to simulate an acoustic guitar tone.
-In the video we go through the GT-8 and toggle between the piezo sound and the GS sound.
+In the video we connect the acoustic guitar through the GT-8 and toggle between the piezo sound and the GS sound.
 How much you like the tone is a matter of personal preference.
-It is influenced by the settings of the microEQ controls (-bass+, -treble+, -vol+) and the GS settings for Guitar Simulator High, Body, Low, Level Effect.
+It is influenced by the settings of the microEQ controls (-bass+, -treble+, -vol+) of the guitar and the GS settings for Guitar Simulator High, Body, Low, Level Effect on the GT-8.

 Toggle GS+EQ